cosmos/ibc/spec/ics-002-client-semantics/README.md

 ## Forwards Compatibility

-New client types can be added by IBC implementations at-will as long as they confirm to this interface.
+New client types can be added by IBC implementations at-will as long as they conform to this interface.

 ## Example Implementation